ihmeuw/vivarium_research/docs/source/model_design/risk_factors.rst

 .. image:: without_em_illustration.svg
   :width: 400

 Observe that the difference in incidence of high blood pressure, between people from Town A versus Town B, is not *modified* by the exposure status.
-Thus the incidence ratio between exposed and unexposed groups is not modified by town of residence.
+Thus the incidence ratio between exposed and unexposed groups, within this population, is not modified by town of residence.

 .. figure:: with_em_illustration.svg
   :width: 400